Firmino should be afraid: Jota deserves to take centre stage against Man City after passing Atalanta audition | Goal.com

 The Diogo Jota bandwagon rolls on.

 What a signing the Portuguese international looks to be!
-Some people take time to adjust to a new club, but Jota has his feet firmly under the table at Anfield
+Some people take time to adjust to a new club, a new manager and new surroundings, but Jota has his feet firmly under the table at Anfield

 Six weeks into his Liverpool career, he is already undroppable.